Leumit Health Care Services

 Leumit Health Services (לאומית שירותי בריאות, Leumit Sherutey Bri'ut, lit.
 National Health Care Services, formerly Kupat Holim Leumit, lit.
 National Sickness Fund) is an Israeli health insurance and medical services organization, founded in 1933 by the Revisionist Zionist Movement.
-As of 2020 it is the smallest of the four Kupot Holim (Israel's state-mandated health funds), and has over 700,000 members.
+As of 2024 it was the smallest of the four Kupot Holim (Israel's state-mandated health funds), with approximately 724,000 members representing 7.57% of the population.

+Research Institute

+The Leumit research institute was established in 2019 to promote innovative medical solutions, foster research collaborations, assist in the academic advancement of researchers, and attract professionals to improve the quality and quantity of medical care in the community.

+Notable publications from the Leumit research institute include a study showing glycated hemoglobin levels markedly underestimated glucose levels in patients with G6PD deficiency, published in The New England Journal of Medicine, and a systematic screening study which identified novel medication and disease factors associated with the risk of developing schizophrenia.

+Leumit Start is the innovation and digital health unit of Leumit Health Services.